 This perennial herb grows three to four feet tall and blooms in a profusion of pink, red, violet, or white starting in summer and not letting up until early autumn.

 Bee balm (Monarda spp.) requires full sun and prefers moist soil that drains well.
 It’s hardy in Zones 4 to 9.

 You can find bee balm seeds at Eden Brothers in packets of various sizes.

 You can learn more about its medicinal value by reading our bee balm growing guide.

 These old-fashioned beauties add a punch of color anywhere it’s needed in the flower bed.

-Wax begonias may have green or bronzed leaves and pink, white, or red single or double blooms.
+Wax begonias (Begonia semperflorens) may have green or bronzed leaves and pink, white, or red single or double blooms.

 You’ll find flowering begonias that will thrive in whatever light you’re able to offer, from full sun to part shade.

 My favorite part of growing these to deter munching bunnies is that you can also take cuttings to root and plant in containers indoors in the winter.